SarahL-Ironhack/IronSarah/README.md

 - [x] DataFrame calculations
 - [x] Pivot and Crosstables

-## These are the topics that are to come: 💥
+## These are the topics that are yet to come: 💥

 - [ ] Machine learning
 - [ ] KPI's